Tec 5 Ralph Kinley Hite

-The 192nd Tank Battakion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
+Ralph received a furlough home and arrived home on August 2nd and returned to Ft.
+Knox on August 9th.
+It was not too long after returning that the 192nd was sent to Louisiana, to take part in maneuvers.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox as they had expected.
 On the side of a hill, the battalion learned they were being sent overseas.
 According to members of the battalion, General George Patton had selected them for this duty.
 Men too old to go overseas were released from federal service, and replacements for these men came from the 753rd Tank Battalion.

 Many of the members of the battalion were given leave so that they could say goodbye to family and friends.
 They returned to Camp Polk and traveled by train to San Francisco, California.
 From San Francisco, the tankers were ferried to Ft.
 McDowell on Angel Island were they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.